madaan/minimal-text-diffusion/docs/controllable.md

 269 green
 ```

 * 50% of the sentences in the guided output contain the color word "green" vs. 69/500 = 14% in the unguided output.
-Looks like it's working! (recall that green was one of the 4 colors we specified in the classifier for label 1).
+It looks like it's working! (recall that green was one of the 4 colors we specified in the classifier for label 1).

 ## Implementation Details

-- The files relevant to controllable generation are present in `src/controllable/`.
+- The files relevant to controllable generation are in `src/controllable/`.

 - Listing
 src/controllable/